Frequently Asked Questions

 No, the Division of Housing is a resource offered by Queen Anne’s County through the Department of Community Services.
-We work to help all Queen Anne’s County citizens who need help become self-sustainable.
-We do this through a variety of different services that cover all ends of the spectrum from homeless assistance, to enforcing housing livability codes, housing rehabilitation and providing mortgages to support workforce housing.
+We work to help all Queen Anne’s County citizens who need help to become self-sustainable.
+We do this through a variety of different services that cover all ends of the spectrum from homeless assistance, to enforcing housing livability codes, housing rehabilitation, and providing mortgages to support workforce housing.
 We also oversee the Community Development Block Grant (CDBG) program for the County.

 The Housing Authority assists with Housing Choice Vouchers, also known as “Section 8” and rental communities.
 Rental Communities Include: Fisher Manor, Foxxtown, Grasonville Terrace, Riverside Estates and Terrapin Grove.
 If you have questions regarding Section 8 housing or any of the rental communities, please contact the Housing Authority at 410-758-8634.